brmkit/ad-training-lab/README.md

 ***Obviously it's not intended to be a SAFE environment.***

 ### TODO
-- [x] remove the manually-iso-uploads part, i found the way.
+- [x] remove the manually-iso-uploads part.
 - [ ] i know, the ansible part needs some improvement, i'm working on it.
 - [ ] add a windows 2022 server and windows 11 templates.